LSDtopotools/lsdtopytools/README.md

 # lsdtopytools

 Repository for `lsdtopytools`.
 So far, it only contains instructions to install and wheels (python installers).
 Will evolve soon.
 Source code in the `LSDTT_development` repository. `lsdtt-xtensor-python` is a direct wrapper to the `c++` code and `lsdtopytools` a nicer `python` interface easier to use.

+`lsdtopytools` suite can be done using Docker or Anaconda, you have the choice, really.

+# Installation using docker

+See https://github.com/LSDtopotools/lsdtt_pytools_docker for intruction on how to install the Docker container.

-# Installation
+# Installation using `conda`

 ## Installation through `conda` and `pip`